ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-email-format.md

 ## Feedback & Support

-For support and feedback on AMPHTML Email, please use the following channel: [ongoing-participation](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md#ongoing-participation)
+For support and feedback on AMP for Email, please use the following channel: [ongoing-participation](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md#ongoing-participation)